Open navigation

 Role Types

-Role Types are used to control who can access employee data from a given program or subfunction within Avanti.
+Role Types are used to control who can access employee data from a given program.
 One way to think about how Role Types work is to think of them as locks: only users with the corresponding Role Type assignment can access employee data using the program with a Role Type.

-For example, the Time Card program on the web requires that a user has the Time Entry role type.
-Any users without a Time Entry role assignment will not have access to user data from the Time Card program.
+For example, if Time Card program on the web requires that a user has the Time Entry role type.
+Any users without a Time Entry role assignment will not have access to employee data from the Time Card program.

 3 13 2019 8 08 29 AM